Tickhill: Geography

 It lies eight miles south of Doncaster, between Maltby and Harworth, on the busy conjunction of the A631 and A60 roads, and adjacent to the A1(M) motorway.
-It is located at 53° 26' North, 1° 6' 40" West, at an elevation of around 20 metres above sea level.
+It is located at 53° 26' North, 1° 6' 40" West, at an elevation of around 20 metre above sea level.
 The River Torne passes close to the south-east of the town where it is the boundary between South Yorkshire and Nottinghamshire, eventually meeting the River Trent.

-Notable buildings in Tickhill include the substantial ruins of Tickhill Castle which contain a private residence leased by the Duchy of Lancaster, St Mary's Church – a large 13th-century parish church, the parish room, an old hospital called St Leonard's, and the market cross.
+Notable buildings in Tickhill include the substantial ruins of Tickhill Castle which contain a private residence leased by the Duchy of Lancaster, St Mary's Church – a large 13th-century parish church, the parish room, an old hospital called St Leonard's, and the Buttercross.

 Toponymy

 "Tickhill" is an Old English place-name, meaning either "Hill where young goats are kept" or "Hill of man called Tica".
 It is composed of one of either ticce ("young goat") or the name Tica, and the word hyll.
 The village was not recorded in the Domesday Book but was recorded as Tikehill sometime in the 12th century.